jbossdemocentral/bpms-mobile-dv-integration-demo/README.md

 3. Run 'init.sh' or 'init.bat' file. 'init.bat' must be run with Administrative privileges.

 4. Start JBoss BPMS Server by running 'standalone.sh' or 'standalone.bat' in the {path-to-project}/target/jboss-eap-6.4/bin directory.
-   Use '-b YourHostOrIP -Dorg.uberfire.nio.git.daemon.host=YourHostOrIP -Dorg.uberfire.nio.git.ssh.host=YourHostOrIP' as the parameters in the startup.
+   Use '-b {YourHostOrIP} -Dorg.uberfire.nio.git.daemon.host={YourHostOrIP} -Dorg.uberfire.nio.git.ssh.host={YourHostOrIP}' as the parameters in the startup.

-5. Login to http://YourHostOrIP:8080/business-central  (u:bpmsAdmin / p:bpmsuite1!).
+5. Login to http://{YourHostOrIP}:8080/business-central  (u:bpmsAdmin / p:bpmsuite1!).

 6. BPMS-Mobile demo pre-installed as project.